dreamportdev/Osdev-Notes/04_Userspace/04_System_Calls.md

 o64 sysret
 ```

-Now we have our GDT set up according, we just have to tell the CPU about it.
+Now we have our GDT set up accordingly, we just have to tell the CPU about it.
 We'll do this via the `STAR` MSR (0xC0000081).
 This particular MSR contains 3 fields:

 - The lowest 32-bits are used by the the 32-bit `syscall` operation.
 This is the address the CPU will jump to when running `syscall` in 32-bit protected mode.
 They are ignored in long mode.
 - Bits 47:32 are the kernel CS to be loaded.
 Remember from above that the kernel SS will be loaded from the next GDT descriptor after the kernel CS.